juancasz/JavaFx/README.md

 As the user types text, the program gives the user information about that text (number of letters, number of words and longest word)

 ![Screenshot](part13.7-gui-stats.gif)

+# Vocabulary Practice
+The user can add pairs word-translation in the desired language to the dictionary and then the user can practice with the given dictionary.